Juvenile Dependency Court in Walnut Creek

 If your children are taken into protective custody by CPS/DFS, the parent must be informed by the most efficient means available that the child is in custody, the nature of the process, and how a parent can regain custody.
 Usually, a parent knows only one thing: their child has been taken and other information is being kept from them.
 Often, the social worker is “unavailable” or vague.
 Other times, the social worker will ask you to come in for an interview.
 It is critical to meet with the social worker WITH AN ATTORNEY.
 It is very risky to your position as a parent to meet with the social worker alone, without representation.

 BY LAW, A SOCIAL WORKER FROM CPS/DFS MUST EITHER RELEASE YOUR CHILD OR FILE A PETITION WITHIN 48 HOURS

 You could risk losing custody of your children at the detention hearing or even before the court hearing.
-YOU MUST CONTACT AN ATTORNEY WHO WORKS IN THE AREA OF JUVENILE LAW/JUVENILE DEPENDENCY IMMEDIATELY.
 It is unwise to appear before a judge without an adequate legal representation.
-Juvenile Dependency is a unique area of the law and you will need an attorney who works SPECIFICALLY in the area of juvenile law/juvenile dependency that is experienced in order to best advocate for you.
+Juvenile Dependency is a unique area of the law and you will need an attorney who works SPECIFICALLY in juvenile law/juvenile dependency that is experienced to best advocate for you.